 Parental involvement and engagement in education matters now more than ever because it’s in decline.
 In 2016, research showed a drop in parents who believe that intimate parent-teacher communication is effective.
 Parents now prefer remote methods of communication, like online student portals, and they are less likely to attend parent-teacher conferences or school activities.
 This shift is sudden and concerning due to what it means for parent engagement.
 While digital tools can help families stay informed, students are missing out when parents don’t offer their time and support.

 The factors behind this change in parent involvement at school are multi-faceted.
 Some parents have scheduling or transportation issues that make volunteering or attending parent-teacher conferences tough.
-Others, like low-income or minority families, feel that staff makes them uncomfortable or shows a lack of cultural awareness.
+Others, like under-resourced or minority families, feel that staff makes them uncomfortable or shows a lack of cultural awareness.
 If a parent-teacher relationship wasn’t established early in the year, parents also may not know whether they’re welcome at school.
 Some groups, however, are more at-risk for low parent engagement.
 Parent involvement is lowest in families below the poverty line or with older children, as well as parents who do not speak the area’s primary language or did not graduate high school.

 Parent involvement in schools is the first step to parent engagement and, ultimately, parent partnership.
 When parents and teachers work together to establish a thriving classroom, the effect on their students is profound.
 Students with engaged parents don’t just have high test scores: their attendance, self-esteem, and graduation rate rise, too.
 Parent-teacher relationships are more than an optional classroom benefit.
 They are key for helping students on a personal and classroom level reach their academic potential.
 If we as educators don’t make a space for parent partnerships in our schools, we’re limiting our classroom’s capacity for growth.